-Students can anticipate enjoying the camaraderie of Louisianians as well as students from other states and from abroad.
-As a state law school, of course, the largest number of students-currently 90 percent of the Law Center student body-will be from Louisiana.
-Based on recent demographics, 15 percent of the entering class will be African-American and other minority students, and 48 percent will be women.
-They will have received their undergraduate degrees from over 80 American and foreign universities.
+Students can anticipate enjoying the camaraderie of Louisianans as well as students from other states and from abroad.
+As a state law school, of course, the largest number of students-typically 80-90 percent of the Law Center student body-will be from Louisiana.
+Based on recent statistics, 11-14 percent of the entering class will be African-American and other minority students, and 49 percent will be women.
+They will have received their undergraduate degrees from over 70 American and foreign universities.